okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 }
 ```

-It is important to note that if
+It is important to note that if your other `package main` files are not in the `$GOPATH` that you need to include them during your run state ie `go run main.go deck.go`.